Technology / System Admin

 What is a Serverless Database?

 A serverless database is a database hosted and managed by a third-party provider.
-Third-party providers include AWS, Google Cloud Compute, and Microsoft Azure services.
-Serverless databases are also colloquially called managed databases as well.
+These providers include AWS, Google Cloud Compute, and Microsoft Azure services.
+Serverless databases are also colloquially called managed databases.

 Traditionally, a database would be hosted on internal hardware.
-We must be careful with how we phrase that.
-A database doesn’t need to be hosted on a server (though it often is), nor does a database need to be hosted within an operating system like Windows.
+However, we must be careful with how we phrase that.
+A database doesn’t need to be hosted on a server (though it often is) or within an operating system like Windows.

-Nonetheless, that database is hosted and directly maintained by an operator or application.
+Nonetheless, an operator or application hosts and directly maintains that database.
 That’s the common thread here.
 DB admins build, support, and host databases for services and applications.
 It would be like your mechanic building and maintaining your car for you.

 However, a serverless database, or a managed database, is hosted and maintained by another provider.
 The maintenance and hosting of the database are abstracted away from the app and operator.
-Regarding serverless databases, applications only need to make calls to an API to store or retrieve data.
-Many serverless database products also allow applications and services to connect directly to those managed databases, too.
+Regarding serverless databases, applications only need to call an API to store or retrieve data.
+Many serverless database products also allow applications and services to connect directly to those managed databases.

 AWS offers eight different types of serverless databases.
 Those database types include: